bollu/bollu.github.io/README.md

 # Big list of Hacker news

+> Strongest words ought to start and begin a sentences.
+A re-phrasing I made:
+ "Thus, we know that `pr-ty` lives in UNIV because of correctness of `synth`" into "Correctness of `synth` guarantees that `pr-ty` lives in UNIV".

+> There is low satisfaction of finishing and understanding a section, it seems to flow a little too continuous.

+> Align figures to either all left or all right.

+> In structure, label references to future sections are non existent, so it would help assure the reader in section x that you will talk more about the uses of this in section y.

+> What do you have in mind? works well to get to know what the other person would like.

+> So the way I see it, is that as soon as you are naming something, people may ask things like "What is X exactly?
+What is X composed of?".
+So I can clearly see reviewers ask "What is DSL composed of?", but if we wouldn't name it, I wouldn't expect reviewers to ask "What is the python interface composed of?"

 > She told me that I was what she calls institutionally poor.
 That I had been
 > conditioned thru my childhood to think like a poor person and in doing so you